Planning a long-awaited vacation to France? Learn these 100+ French travel phrases now and take your traveling experience to the next level.

 3.“Goodbye” in Japanese

-Another greeting we borrowed from the Japanese and sometimes use in our day-to-day conversations in English is Sayōnara (さよなら), a greeting which carries the connotation of farewell and translates to “goodbye”.
+Another greeting we borrowed from the Japanese and sometimes use in our day-to-day conversations in English is Sayōnara (さよなら), a greeting that carries the connotation of farewell and translates to “goodbye”.

 Sayōnara derived from Sayō naraba (“If that’s the way it is”), a phrase that was originally used by people before leaving in a way that would sum up a conversation.
 Nowadays, Sayōnara is a semi-formal way to say “goodbye” in Japanese.

 Although notorious abroad, Japanese people don’t really use Sayonara.
-For informal situations that involve close friends, they prefer using bai bai (ばいばい) which translates to – you guessed it – “bye bye” in English, jaa ne (じゃあね) whish translates to “see you” or saraba da (さらばだ) which is the equivalent of “adios!”.
+For informal situations that involve close friends, they prefer using bai bai (ばいばい), which translates to – you guessed it – “bye bye” in English, jaa ne (じゃあね) which translates to “see you” or saraba da (さらばだ) which is the equivalent of “adios!”.

 Want more?
 Here are other ways to say goodbye in Japanese that are suitable for both formal and informal situations: